 3. Add manufacturing capacity.

-The science of advancing vaccines and treatments is crucial, but the science of manufacturing and distribution of vaccines are also to consider.
+The science of advancing vaccines and treatments is crucial, but the science of manufacturing and distributing vaccines is also to be considered.

-More manufacturing capacity is required for all pandemic-related products, including as ventilators and personal protective equipment.
-Through this, it can quickly raise the production of treatments and vaccinations when required—not just for the United States but for the entire globe.
+More manufacturing capacity is required for all pandemic-related products, including ventilators and personal protective equipment.
+This can quickly increase the production of treatments and vaccinations when required—not just for the United States but the entire globe.

 The supply chains were one of the things that fell short.
 Dependence on foreign nations for supply is acceptable when a calamity only affects one area.

-However, getting the supplies from high income countries to the right places becomes extremely difficult if the entire planet is at stake.
-And what you may observe in the US in the future is repatriation of supply chains, which is likely beneficial for us.
+However, getting the supplies from high-income countries to the right places becomes extremely difficult if the entire planet is at stake.
+And what you may observe in the US in the future is the repatriation of supply chains, which is likely beneficial for us.

 4. Invest in a testing capacity.